FIE448 Banking and Fintech

-- Existence of banks : Why does bank exist?
+- Existence of banks : Why do banks exist?
 Functions of banks; The model of bank loans; agency problems (adverse selection and moral hazard) and the design of loan contracts.

 - Financial innovation : The underlying theory of certain financial innovation.
 How did securitization contribute to the 2008-2009 financial crisis?

-- Bank runs, financial crisis and regulation : Why bank runs?
-How to stop a bank run?
+- Bank runs, financial crisis and regulation : Why can bank runs occur and how to stop them?
 What is special in the 2008-2009 financial crisis?
 Introduction to banking risk management and regulation.

-- FinTech : The new developments in the banking sector: Bloackchain, cryptocurrencies, P2P lending, crowdfunding, digital payment, etc.
+- FinTech : The new developments in the banking sector: Blockchain, cryptocurrencies, P2P lending, crowdfunding, digital payment, etc.